FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 • The shipper pays according to the negotiated payment terms

-You have several options when it comes to bidding on loads.
+You have several options when it comes to shipping loads for bid.
 They’re listed below:

-Online platforms connecting shippers, truckers, and freight brokers, load boards are useful resources for truckers wanting to bid on loads to haul.
-The competition on load boards is steep, but most load boards will give you an idea of what the current load hauling bids look like for various routes.
+Freight bidding websites connecting shippers, truckers, and freight brokers, load boards are useful resources for truckers wanting to bid on loads to haul.
+The competition on load boards is steep, but most load boards will give you an idea of what the current trucking bids look like for various routes.

-Most load boards charge a monthly fee though there are some free-to-use bidding sites.
+Most load boards charge a monthly fee though there are some free-to-use freight bidding sites.

-Load haulage from freight boards is sometimes not very profitable because of the high number of load hauling bids.
+Load haulage from freight boards is sometimes not very profitable because of the high number of freight bids.
 Use multiple load boards to find the most profitable loads.
 Those that offer mobile access and shipper credit reports may be your best option.

 Freight brokers help connect shippers to transporters.
 Brokers track loads and keep everyone informed along the way.
 Because freight brokers take their share of the profit, you will likely earn less working for a freight broker.
 They can, however, help to increase your exposure to available loads.
 This means that you have a better chance of ensuring a continuous flow of full loads.